Read-The-Question/rtq-review/src/pages/md/papers/devonport-high-school-for-boys--11-plus--maths--2016--sample-paper-1.md

 </div>
 <div class='answer'>

-There are ten pupils in the class
+There are ten pupils in the class.

 </div>
 </div>